 Dr. Pope has lectured widely and published numerous papers on mental health and special education.
 She produced films and workshops for professionals and laypersons in the U.S. and Canada, and in 1981 she received the Mary Hornby Award for her work in the field of learning disabilities.
 She is the author of two tests and seven books, including Teach Anyone to Read: The No-Nonsense Guide and Wordplay: A Dictionary of Idioms.

 For more information on Lillie Pope, visit Wikipedia.

 Martin Pope, President of the Ezra Jack Keats Foundation, was a lifelong friend of the artist.
 For nearly 30 years, he and his wife, Lillie Pope, have carried on Keats’s mission of promoting respect for all people, fostering creativity in children and encouraging literacy and joy in reading and learning.

 Dr. Pope is a Professor Emeritus of New York University and the former Director of its Radiation and Solid State Physics Lab.
 He is one of the founders of the field of electronic properties of organic crystals.
 Dr. Pope is internationally known for his pioneering work in electroluminescence and for inventing many of the experimental techniques used to study organic materials.
-He has published over 100 papers, his most recent in 2003 and 2004.
+He has published more than 100 papers, his most recent in 2003 and 2004.
 In 2006 Dr. Pope was awarded the Davy Medal by the Royal Society of Great Britain for his outstanding work and contributions to his field.
-(Winners of this award include Marie and Pierre Curie, and Linus Pauling.)
+(Previous winners of the Davy Medal include Marie and Pierre Curie, and Linus Pauling.)